shivanireddykatta/shivanireddykatta/README.md

 <tr>
 <td width="60%">

-I am pursuing my **Master's in Computer Science at University of Central Missouri**.
+I completed my **Master's in Computer Science at University of Arkansas at Little Rock **.

 <b>GPA:</b> 3.5 / 4.0